aahmad94/algorithm_projects/notes/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 Fewer page errors.
 AMD implementations allow developers to define dependencies that must load before a module is executed, so the module does not try to use outside code that is not available yet.

 PROS

-*Asynchronous loading (better startup times).
+* Asynchronous loading (better startup times).
-*Circular dependencies are supported.
+* Circular dependencies are supported.
-*Compatibility for require and exports.
+* Compatibility for require and exports.
-*Dependency management fully integrated.
+* Dependency management fully integrated.
-*Modules can be split in multiple files if necessary.
+* Modules can be split in multiple files if necessary.
-*Constructor functions are supported.
+* Constructor functions are supported.
-*Plugin support (custom loading steps).
+* Plugin support (custom loading steps).

 CONS

-*Slightly more complex syntactically.
+* Slightly more complex syntactically.
-*Loader libraries are required unless transpiled.
+* Loader libraries are required unless transpiled.
-*Hard to analyze for static code analyzers.
+* Hard to analyze for static code analyzers.

 **The main difference between AMD and CommonJS lies in its support for asynchronous module loading.
 Libraries that do not depend on each other for loading can thus be loaded at the same time.
 This is particularly important for browsers, where startup times are essential to a good user experience.**

+Webpack, a Node.js implementation, on the other hand was developed to handle creating complex pipelines of source transformations before publishing.
+This includes bundling together CommonJS modules.

 #### Explain why the following doesn't work as an IIFE: `function foo(){ }();`.

-The function itself has to be wrapped in a pair of parenthesis...
+The function needs to be wrapped in parenthesis...

 ###### What needs to be changed to properly make it an IIFE?